 For a child, the Holder must be a parent or guardian.
+You can also have joint holders as in the case where two legal parents wish to manage the plan.
 Parents can remain Holders of the plan, even when the person becomes an adult, but can also pass the holdership over or become joint Holders.